RunDisney Kids Run Review

 and at the star wars race they had a 1 mile run.

-In all honestly Disney did a great job managing the race.
+In all honesty, Disney did a great job managing the race.
 It was a parental nightmare for me.
-To say that all lot of children were participating in this race would be an understatement.
-As a parent you have the option to run with your children or let them run alone.
+To say that a lot of children were participating in this race would be an understatement.
+As a parent, you have the option to run with your children or let them run alone.
 We thought the boys would be big enough to run together.
-At 11:30am all the kids in the 200 meter race were put into a race corral.
-My husband stayed on this end of the field with the children.
+At 11:30 am all the kids in the 200-meter race were put into a race corral.
+My husband stayed at this end of the field with the children.
 I walked to the other end to watch them finish.
 He described this corral as a “kiddy mosh pit”!

 The race is let off in waves.
 So about 12 kids take off together down the track.
 If your kids are not paying attention they could be at the back of the pack and you could be there FOREVER!
 Luckily my husband urged the boys to go towards the start line.
 He was then able to text me when they were on the track.

-The kids have a a tag on their race bib that acts like a claim tag at the end of the race.
+The kids have a tag on their race bib that acts as a claim tag at the end of the race.
 They were not let out of the finisher chute without an adult showing that tag to a volunteer.
-So for that reason I think it would be super helpful to have two adults to manage the kids, otherwise neither of you will be able to watch them run.
+So for that reason, I think it would be super helpful to have two adults to manage the kids, otherwise, neither of you will be able to watch them run.

 Mickey was on the track high-fiving the kids as they finished the race and there were a couple of photo pass photographers on hand to snap pictures of the kids as they finished.
 When the kids finished they had bananas and water just like the finish of any big run.
 My kids thought it was awesome.

-Have you done the kids races?
+RunDisney for Kids: Have you done the kids races?
 Do you love them or is it a hard pass?
-Let me know down below or tag me @drennons_do_disney on instagram and share your RunDisney adventures/
+Let me know down below or tag me @adventuresbydrennon on instagram and share your RunDisney adventures/